 COVID-19 VACCINE INFORMATION

 Masks Are Back.
-Starting August 20th, Chicago will require everyone age 2 years and older to wear a mask in indoor public spaces regardless of vaccination status.
+Chicago continues to require everyone age 2 years and older to wear a mask in indoor public spaces regardless of vaccination status.
 Cook County currently recommends masking in indoor public setting for everyone age 2 years and older regardless of vaccination status.
-This is due to the high transmissibility rate of the COVID-19 Delta variant.
+This is due to the high transmissibility rate of the COVID-19 Delta variant and potential impact of the Omicron variant.

 A surge in COVID cases is happening across the country.
 Our best way to stop the surge is to get vaccinated.
 If you haven’t gotten vaccinated yet, NOW is the time!